DmytroHryshyn/test_repo/.github/ISSUE_TEMPLATE/report-faulty-codemod.md

 ---
 name: Report faulty codemod
-about: " :exclamation:  Please do not include any proprietary code.
-Provide a minimum meaningful sample so we can reproduce the issue. "
+about: 'Please do not include any proprietary code.
+Provide a minimum meaningful sample so we can reproduce the issue. '
 title: ''
 labels: ''
 assignees: ''